casper-astro/mlib_devel/docs/index.rst

       update_casper_blocks(bdroot)

    This script will resynchronize every CASPER block in your design with its latest library version.
 Depending on the size of your model, it may take many minutes to complete!
    As always, back up your designs before attempting such a major operation.
-And, if you experience problems, please riase Github issues!
+And, if you experience problems, please raise Github issues!

 `mlib_devel` directory structure